wjohnald/natural-heritage-explorer/WETLANDS_LAYERS.md

 ## Tips for Use

+1. **Click on wetlands** to see detailed information about wetland type, size, and characteristics
-1. **Toggle the NWI layer** to compare observations with and without wetlands context
+2. **Toggle the NWI layer** to compare observations with and without wetlands context
-2. **Switch to Satellite view** with NWI overlay to see actual wetland conditions
+3. **Switch to Satellite view** with NWI overlay to see actual wetland conditions
-3. **Use with Vernal Pool filters** to correlate vernal pool species with seasonal wetlands
+4. **Use with Vernal Pool filters** to correlate vernal pool species with seasonal wetlands
-4. **Check wetland proximity** when evaluating conservation priority species
+5. **Check wetland proximity** when evaluating conservation priority species
+6. **Click near species observations** to see if they're associated with specific wetland types

 ## Technical Details